BECAA Learning Hub

 Who should be interviewed?

-BECCA works best when the respondent group is diverse.
+BECAA works best when the respondent group is diverse.
 Older and experienced fishers extend the historical baseline.
 Younger and newer fishers anchor current conditions.
 Women, gleaners, crew members, guides, part-time fishers, subsistence fishers, commercial fishers, and recreational fishers may all hold different parts of the picture.

-BECCA in one sentence
+BECAA in one sentence

-BECCA asks fishers and harvesters about their best catches now and in the past, records each answer as a number, year, and effort measure, and uses many responses together to reconstruct long-term change in data-poor fisheries.
+BECAA asks fishers and harvesters about their best catches now and in the past, records each answer as a number, year, and effort measure, and uses many responses together to reconstruct long-term change in data-poor fisheries.

 • Edit this page